atorus-research/pharmaRTF/cran-comments.md

+## Resubmission2
+In this version I have:
+* Updated the LICENSE file per the CRAN template.
+* DESCRIPTION title was updated to be less than 65 characters.
+* DESCRIPTION description was updated to include single quotes around package names.

 ## Resubmission
 This is a resubmission.
 In this version I have:
 * Updated the links to vignettes in the readme and vignettes.